onlyurei/knockout-spa/README.md

 * Run `npm run build` in the repo's folder from command line to build assets for production, see http://requirejs.org/docs/optimization.html for complete optimization guide.
   * Built assets will be under `/build` folder of the repo.
 The build is setup as 2 tiers: 1 common module that contains modules that will be required by most page modules, and page modules (1 per page) excluding common dependencies.
 Each built module will have all the declared dependencies **recursively minified and inlined**.
   * The 2-tier build strategy allows lazy-loading of page modules as needed, so that the app can be scaled to very large number of pages without upfront load/parse hit for slower browsers if everything is bundle together as 1 single module.
 When you do a hard refresh, only the common module and the page's module are loaded.
 When you go to another page using the UI, that new page's module is loaded on-demand, excluding any dependencies already loaded in the common module.
+  * CSS and HTML template files will be inlined and minified with the corresponding JS modules (assuming you use `css!` and/or `text!` prefixes to add them as the JS module's dependencies) for pure modularization/portability, and reduce HTTP requests to improve app performance
   * **As you create new pages, remember to add the page modules to the build file, and add their common dependencies to the `common` module.**
   * **You should serve the optimized assets for production to avoid numerous AMD require calls and serving unminified files.**